-Economic Empathy
+Economic Empathy Calculator

 2022-06-15 social economics money empathy income prices

-How this works
+How it works

 If you earn $30,000 annually and are considering a $1000 smart phone, then you know how expensive that phone feels: the price of that phone is 1/30th of your salary, so about two weeks of pay – a significant sum.
 But what would that same phone feel like for someone earning six figures?
 How about someone earning minimum wage?